veedhee/Twitter-API-Data-Processing/README.md

 Python Version: 3.6.1

 Run `pip install tweepy` on cmd

-Fetch Twitter API Keys from here and feed into the `keys.py` key slots respectively.
+Fetch the Twitter API Keys and feed into the `keys.py` key slots respectively.
 Keys can be fetched [here](//www.developers.twitter.com)

 The format for running the program from command line is:
 `python app.py keyword buffer`

 Here, the first argument `keyword` will be the user desired keyword they want to track using Streaming API.
 The second argument `buffer` can be either 'one' or 'two' as string literals. 'one' corresponds to the first task of 1 minute tracking, and 'five' corresponds to the second task of 5 minutes tracking.
 Any other values passed to the uffer will default in 'one' (1).

 ## OUTPUT